m3ngineer/med-mapper/README.md

 # Med Mapper

 ## Translating claims data into pharmaceutical sales intelligence
+In an age of fierce pharmaceutical competition, increasing pressure to deliver more within budget, and swift regulatory changes, pharmaceutical companies are tasked with getting their product to patients quickly and in a targeted manner.
+Marketing executives are seeking intelligence that will help them make better decisions on how and where to target their sales and marketing resources.

-The product marketplace is consistently in flux.
-Med Mappr is a data product that provides intelligence to help pharmaceutical companies stay ahead of competition.
-This product supports early product adoption by helping to identify physician engagement opportunities and prioritize use of sales forces.
+Med Mappr is a data product that provides intelligence to help pharmaceutical companies stay ahead of their competition.
+This product supports early product adoption by helping to identify physician engagement opportunities and prioritize use of sales forces and marketing resources.
+Med mappr was made to optimize promotions by pinpointing the correct physicians and segmenting your customer base.

 ## Unlocking physician prescribing patterns in oncology
 Currently, this project focuses on predicting top-prescribing physicians for oncology drugs.
 Focusing on Imbruvica, an oral inhibitor of Bruton's tyrosine kinase indicated for the treatment of mantel cell lymphoma and chronic lymphocytic leukemia, I analyzed Medicare claims data to build a gradient boosted classifier model that predicts whether a physician will be a top prescriber in the following year.

-This model is then used on the latest release of Medicare claims data to recommend physicians that pharmaceutical sales forces should prioritize engagement with.
+This model uses the latest release of Medicare claims data to recommend physicians that pharmaceutical sales forces should prioritize engagement with.

 In order to identify physicians who may be more amenable to changing prescriptions, the prescribing patterns from recommended physicians were further analyzed by clustering.

-## Solution
+## Product demonstration
 Users are able to select their drug of interest.

 <img src="/static/img/med-mappr_landing.png" alt="Med Mappr landing page" width="600"/>